BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 - Go to Guincho Beach, a surfer’s, windsurfer’s and kitesurfer’s paradise;

-- Cascais village center, full of irish pubs, good restaurants and an alive atmosphere.
+- Cascais village center, full of Irish pubs, good restaurants and an lively atmosphere.
 It has a great view over the bay, beautiful during the day and by night.

 - Estoril’s Casino